hshq/nginx-unit-lua/README.en.md

 Interact with the Unit communication module that has been compiled into the Lua shared library.
 The Unit main process will start three functional process controllers, routers and application prototypes, And several application processes, and various processes communicate with each other.

+- `build/`      The source code and dependencies required to build the library.
+- `lib/`        Library files that the runtime depends on.
+- `config/`     Runtime and app configurations.
+- `frameworks/` App dependent framework.
+- `apps/`       App 。
+- `unitd.lua`   UNIT service management, viewing status and configuration, and app startup entry.

 #### Installation